Gangstar: Gangstar City (2013)

-Gangstar: Vegas (2013)
+Gangstar Vegas (2013)

-Gangstar Vegas is an open-world action-adventure video game published by Gameloft and developed by its Montreal-based subsidiary.
-The story revolves around Jason Malone, a skilled mixed martial arts (MMA) fighter who is targeted by Frank Veliano after winning in a match (as Veliano wanted Jason to be part of his crime family).
-Gangstar Vegas features "open-world" gameplay that gives the player more control over their playing experience.
+Gangstar Vegas (also known as Gangstar Vegas: City of Sin and Gangstar Vegas: World of Crime) is an open-world action-adventure video game published by Gameloft and developed by its Montreal-based subsidiary.
+The story revolves around Jason Malone, a skilled mixed martial arts (MMA) fighter who is targeted by mobster Frank Veliano after seemingly knocking out his opponent during a professional match by mistake, in what was supposed to be a fixed round.
+Gangstar Vegas features "open-world" gameplay that gives the player more control over their playing experience and also slight graphical improvements in the cutscenes and gameplay.

 Gangstar: New Orleans (2017)

 Gangstar: New Orleans is an open-world action-adventure video game published by Gameloft and developed by at least one of its subsidiaries for iOS and Android.
 Gameplay is similar to its predecessor; it is set in New Orleans and normally requires a persistent Internet connection to run.
 Vehicles are the same compared to the previous installment but there are a few new cars.
 There are online events that anyone can participate in to win awards.
 There are also many rewards that can be achieved by watching advertisements.